-L. Student Loans
+M. Student Loans

-Students planning to fund their studies through a student loan should apply online two months before the start of the school term to ensure payment by the tuition due date.
+Students planning to fund their studies through a student loan should apply online to their province in April or May before the start of the school term to ensure payment by the term tuition and fee payment deadline.
 Students must apply to the student loan agency in their province of permanent residence.
 The University will deduct fees and charges from the loan at the time of endorsement.
-A late fee of \$50 will apply if the loan is negotiated after the last day to pay fees for the Fall or Winter term.
+The late fees and interest charges policy apply if the loan is negotiated after the last day to pay fees for the Fall or Winter term.

-M. Provincial Bursaries
+N. Provincial Bursaries